Random Forest Weighted Local Fr\'echet Regression with Random Objects: Introduction

-Random forest, as pioneered by Leo Breiman \citep{breiman2001random}, is a popular and promising tool for high dimensional statistical learning for Euclidean data.
+Random forest, as pioneered by Leo Breiman \citep{breiman2001random}, is a popular and promising tool for relatively high-dimensional statistical learning for Euclidean data.
 It is an ensemble model that combines the strength of multiple randomized trees.
-Random forests demonstrate substantial gains in regression and classification tasks compared to classical statistical methods.
-Moreover, the trees can be generated parallelly, making random forests more attractive computationally.
+Moreover, trees can be generated parallelly, making random forests more attractive computationally.
+Random forests demonstrate substantial gains in various learning tasks compared to classical statistical methods, such as survival analysis \citep[e.g.,][]{ishwaran2008random, steingrimsson2019censoring}.
 Theoretical research into random forests has gained considerable momentum in recent years due to their tremendous popularity. \cite{biau2008consistency} first proved the consistency of purely random forests for classification.
 For regression problems, \cite{genuer2012variance} and \cite{arlot2014analysis} further made a complete analysis of the variance and bias of purely random forests. \cite{biau2012analysis} and \cite{gao2020towards} established the consistency and convergence rate of the centered random forests for regression and classification, respectively. \cite{duroux2018impact} provided the convergence rate of $q$-quantile random forests.
 In particular, \cite{klusowski2021sharp} improved the rate of the median random forests. \cite{scornet2015consistency} proved the {$L^{2}$ consistency} of Breiman's original random forests for the first time under the assumption of additive model structure. \cite{mentch2016quantifying} formulated random forests as infinite order incomplete U-statistics and studied their asymptotic normality. \cite{wager2018estimation} further established the central limit theorem for random forests based on honest tree construction.